WTF? Did they write that? And record it too? We give you our BOTTOM 10, the worst songs Iron Maiden ever wrote and recorded…

 10) ANOTHER LIFE (1981)

 This one is not easy.
-Torgrim is a fan of the Killers album, and Christer is too, as this previous review shows.
+Torgrim is a fan of the Killers album, and Christer is too.
 But here’s a song that’s so far below the high points of the album, which boasts classics like Murders In The Rue Morgue and Wrathchild.
 After the drum intro, we get a cool verse that gives way to where the chorus should have been, but nothing’s there…

 Still, the song made a surprising return to the Maiden setlist in 2005, when the band toured tracks only from their first four records, in a spot where most people would probably expect something like the title track.
 Here’s the performance from Rock Am Ring that summer: